-1. Select "HS Night Scene" scene (page 55).

-2. When you are ready to shoot, press the shutter button.
+- 1. Select "HS Night Scene" scene (page 56). - 2.
+When you are ready to shoot, press the shutter button.

-- With this BEST SHOT scene, the LED light setting automatically becomes off. - When holding the camera by hand while shooting with this BEST SHOT scene, make sure that the subjects remain as still as possible as the camera shoots the series of images. - Movement of the camera while it is placed on a surface may cause erroneous judgment that it is hand held. - If surroundings are extremely dark when shooting with "HS Night Scene", the camera may not be able to shoot at proper brightness due to insufficient exposure. - When shooting with this BEST SHOT scene, the ISO sensitivity setting is fixed at "Auto".
+- With this BEST SHOT scene, the LED light setting automatically becomes off. - Movement of the camera while it is placed on a surface may cause erroneous judgment that it is hand held. - If surroundings are extremely dark when shooting with "HS Night Scene", the camera may not be able to shoot at proper brightness due to insufficient exposure. - When shooting with this BEST SHOT scene, the ISO sensitivity setting is fixed at "Auto".